 Upgrade your CPU cooling:

-CPU cooling system is one of the most effective ways to boost your system’s speed and stability.
+Usually, thermal pastes are used in the CPU base so that it requires CPU cooling system which is one of the most effective ways to boost your system’s speed and stability.
 But, unfortunately, the stock CPU cooling is simply inadequate.
 They perform an excellent job of avoiding the melting of your CPU, but they will struggle to keep up if your system is under any load.

 Upgrading graphics cards: